MetroLink (St. Louis): Fares

+As of 2024, the base fare is $2.50 when paid in cash or $3 for a two-hour pass with a transfer that can be purchased on the Transit app.

 Projects in progress

 MidAmerica Airport extension

 In 2019, the St. Clair County Transit District was awarded $96 million in Illinois infrastructure funding to build a 5.2 mi extension of the Red Line from Shiloh–Scott to MidAmerica St. Louis Airport in Mascoutah.
 This extension will include two 2.6 mi segments, a double-track and a single-track segment, along with a station at the airport.
 Construction of the extension began in 2023, and its opening is forecast for the summer of 2026.